Bob Dylan was born Robert Allen Zimmerman in 1941, Duluth Minnesota.

 ”Gonna change my way of thinking, make my self a different set of rules.
 Gonna put my good foot forward and stop being influenced by fools.”

 – Bob Dylan

-During the 1960s he became an iconic figure in the counterculture movement.
-He composed two memorable songs “Blowing in the Wind” and “The times they are changing”.
+During the 1960s Dylan’s musical talent and protest songs led him to became an iconic figure in the counterculture movement.
+He composed two memorable songs “Blowing in the Wind” and “The Times they are Changing”.
 These two songs epitomised the new 60s generation of the counterculture that swept America.
 It became the unofficial anthems of the anti-Vietnam war and civil rights movement of the 1960s.

 Despite his reputation as a leader of the counterculture, he converted to a form of born-again Christianity in the 1970s.
 He recorded many Gospel songs and rejected some of his earlier secular work.
 However, in later interviews he played down his Christianity, saying his greatest religious experiences came from his music:

 “Here’s the thing with me and the religious thing.
 This is the flat-out truth: I find the religiosity and philosophy in the music.
 I don’t find it anywhere else.
 Songs like “Let Me Rest on a Peaceful Mountain” or “I Saw the Light”—that’s my religion.
 I don’t adhere to rabbis, preachers, evangelists, all of that.
 I’ve learned more from the songs than I’ve learned from any of this kind of entity.
 The songs are my lexicon.
 I believe the songs.”

 For the past couple of decades, Bob Dylan has undertaken a relentless touring schedule, in what he calls – “The Never Ending Tour.”